rmeyerth/slop-site/docs/Extending/type-operations.md

 > {?myVar}
 Result: {"first"=1, 2="second"} (Time taken: 1ms)
 ```
+## Type Operations
-Type operation support can be added to allow more ease of use when dealing with the types natively.
-For example,
+Operation support can be added for your type to allow more ease of use when dealing with the types natively.
-we can define the following TypeOperation implementation for our Map type:
+For example, we can define the following TypeOperation implementation for our new Map type:
 ```java
 /**
  * Handles Map operations including add and subtract with the latter supporting both Map and Lists.
 The